-Essay 1: Tuck students are aware of how their individuality adds to the fabric of Tuck.
-Tell us who you are and what you will contribute.
-(500 words)
+Essay 2: Tuck students recognize how their individuality adds to the fabric of Tuck.
+Tell us who you are.
+(300 words)

 Your overall goal.
 We always tell every applicant that they need to do two things to get into a top MBA program: 1) Stand out from other applicants (especially those with similar profiles), and 2) show how you fit with the school.
 If you come from a very common background (think management consultant, investment banker, or IT consultant from Asia), then you need to stand out even more, and this essay is your chance to do it.
 Resist the urge to go for a gimmick, but don’t be afraid to let your hair down a bit.
 What brought you to this point in your life?
 What do you like to do outside of school and work?
 What gets you up in the morning?

 Paint a picture.
 The admissions committee wants to know who you are going to be in the classroom, on campus, and as a member of the Tuck community.
 Are you going to be super involved with lots of clubs and organizations?
 Are you going to be deeply involved with one?
 What topics and causes are you interested in?
 Which have you been active with in the past and how will you bring your previous experiences to bear at Tuck?
 What role do you currently play in the groups, teams, and organizations you’re a part of?
 Are you the fire starter?
 The doer?
 The facilitator?